 MTS is hard!
 The classes are performed at a very high intensity in a competitive environment.
 This alongside the motivational coaching you receive means that participants often train harder than they ever thought possible.
 The result is added mental toughness and a huge boost to self confidence.
 This creates camaraderie within its participants and a great sense of achievement after every class is completed.

 So if its a fat loss, hypertrophy or a sports performance goal you are striving for modified strongman training will make a superb addition to your training regime!
-If you’d like to try a class please contact us.
+If you’d like to try it, please get in touch with one of our personal trainers.

 - Wolfe, C., C., et al. The Physiology of Strongman Training.
 Strength and Conditioning Journal.
 204. 36(6), 84-96.